modeseven-lfit/lftools-uv/docs/commands/index.rst

     sign
     version

-Enable debugging via ``lftools --debug`` preceding any commands or via environment variable ``DEBUG=True``, this will print extra information if available.
+Enable debugging via ``lftools-uv --debug`` preceding any commands or via environment variable ``DEBUG=True``, this will print extra information if available.